Beniofh/Checking_Fish-Predict_variables/README.md

 To use the codes in the `src` folder, you need to download the `data` folder and place it at the root of your local folder of this repository: [https://seafile.lirmm.fr/d/feee51417e9049d99261/](https://seafile.lirmm.fr/d/feee51417e9049d99261/)

-This `src` folder will not be pushed with git thanks to `.gitignore`.
+This `data` folder will not be pushed with git thanks to `.gitignore`.